learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Deploying_Django_to_AWS.md

 - Click on the "Create Environment" button.
 - Select "Web server environment" and click "Select".
 - You can make the application name whatever you want.
 Same with the environment name.
 Make sure they are meaningful to you.
-- Select "Python" for the platform and "Docker running on 64bit Amazon Linux 2" for the platform branch.
+- Select "Python" for the platform and "Python 64bit Amazon Linux 2" for the platform branch.
 - For Application Code we will select the sample application now
 - Lastly make sure to set the preset to Single Instance (this is the only free tier eligible instance)
 - On the next page we will have to create and use a new service role